-The beautiful island nation of Sri Lanka is home to eight UNESCO World Heritage sites.
+There are eight UNESCO World Heritage Sites in Sri Lanka.
 And there’s some great variety here – ancient ruins, important religious sites, beautiful scenery.
-So read on for our guide to the World Heritage Sites of Sri Lanka!
+So read on for our guide to the World Heritage Sites in Sri Lanka!

 The Sacred City of Anuradhapura is an important Buddhist site in the central north of Sri Lanka.
-It was founded in around 300 BC, and was the capital of many Sri Lankan kingdoms for well over a thousand years.
+A key location in the heritage of Sri Lanka, it was founded in around 300 BC.
+It was the capital of many Sri Lankan kingdoms for well over a thousand years.
 These days, the ruined city features a whole bunch of still-active Buddhist shrines, many dagobas (or pagodas), monasteries, palaces, and water-tanks.
 The site also features a sacred Bo Tree, which apparently dates back over two thousand years!

-Next up is the Ancient City of Polonnaruwa, another of the ancient capitals of Sri Lanka.
-The city here was built from around the 11th century AD, and was constructed to be the new capital of King Vijayabahu I. The ruins here are absolutely stunning in their scope and preservation.
+The next UNESCO World Heritage site in Sri Lanka is the Ancient City of Polonnaruwa, another of the ancient capitals of Sri Lanka.
+Another key place in Sri Lankan heritage, the city here was built from around the 11th century AD and was constructed to be the new capital of King Vijayabahu I. The ruins here are absolutely stunning in their scope and preservation.
 You can clearly see the Royal Palace, temples, monasteries, dagobas, water fountains, and much more besides.
 There’s also incredible carvings and artworks to see all over the site.

 Located in a series of caves, high on a hill above the town of Dambulla, this World Heritage site covers five decorated caves.
-These caves are sacred shrines to Buddha, and packed full with over 150 statues and thousands of paintings.
+Another important location for heritage in Sri Lanka, these caves are sacred shrines to Buddha and packed full with over 150 statues and thousands of paintings.
 The artwork is mostly about the life and teachings of Buddha, though several kings make appearances as well.
 Although the caves and monastery here date back to the first century BC, it’s likely that much of the artwork is far more recent – likely from the past few hundred years – but it’s still absolutely stunning.

-The Old Town of Galle is a major city on the south-western coastline of Sri Lanka.
+Our next example of World Heritage in Sri Lanka is the Old Town of Galle.
+Galle is a major city on the south-western coastline of Sri Lanka.
 Although it was a key seaport for centuries, Galle’s history took a dramatic turn when Portuguese explorers arrived in the early 16th century.
 However, it was the later Dutch and then British colonists that transformed Galle into the impressive trading post and fortress we can see today.
 The fortifications are immense, with huge stone walls and bastions.
 Inside the fortress there’s a grid layout of streets with many beautiful colonial era buildings.

 The last World Heritage site in Sri Lanka is a small biosphere of lowland rainforest in southern Sri Lanka.
 It’s among the best-preserved forest areas in the whole country, and has a very high rate of endemic tree species.
 We had a great day here, hiking trails through the rainforest.
 Up and down hills, looking at beautiful waterfalls and marvelling at the lizards, snakes, birds and many other animals.

-So, there you have it!
-A brief tour of the eight World Heritage Sites of Sri Lanka.
-There’s a bit of history, a bit of nature, and more!
-Be sure to check out some of our other region guides, like Denmark or Tuscany.
-Or if you’re interested in how World Heritage sites get selected, check out World Heritage Sites – Your Questions Answered!
+And that concludes our list of the eight Sri Lanka World Heritage sites.
+There’s a bit of history, a bit of nature, and more.
+While you’re here, be sure to check out some of our other region guides like the World Heritage Sites in Denmark or the World Heritage Sites in Tuscany.
+Or if you’re interested in how World Heritage sites get selected, check out World Heritage Sites – Your Questions Answered megapost.